dceoy/jader-phv-adhoc/main.md

 The objectives of this article are to propose a statistical modeling approach for SRS data and to apply this to analyze ADEs of incretin-based drugs on an SRS.
 We designed a mixed effects logistic regression model and performed comprehensive analyses using this.
-The analyzed data were obtained from the Japanese SRS that is termed JADER (Japanese Adverse Drug Event Report database) and maintained by the Pharmaceuticals and Medical Devices Agency (PMDA).
+The analyzed data were obtained from the Japanese SRS that is termed "JADER" (Japanese Adverse Drug Event Report database) and maintained by the Pharmaceuticals and Medical Devices Agency (PMDA).
 [10]
 Most of case reports in the FAERS are from consumers or lawyers, whereas those in the JADER are medically confirmed.
-[11] The analyses were based mainly on multivariate mixed effects logistic regression, where conventional disproportionality analyses (DPA) were used adjunctively.
+[11] The ADE analyses were based mainly on multivariate mixed effects logistic regression, where conventional disproportionality analyses (DPA) were used adjunctively.
 Multivariate logistic regressions are more appropriate to handle confounding than DPAs.
 [7] Mixed effects logistic regression model is one of generalized linear mixed models (GLMMs) and contains variables for fixed and random effects.
 The use of GLMMs in medical literature has recently increased to take into account the correlation of data when modeling binary or count data.
 [12]